robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 seems like an exclusive club of illuminati doing a great business richly profitable.

-Just in case the previous explanation was too convoluted and historically richly based, compared to the example above, to be got quickly.
+Just in case the previous explanation was too convoluted and historically richly based, compared to the example above, to be understood quickly.
 At this time, the idea that you still have not got a clue but still reading is quite fascinating.

 Which is the reason because Casinos have no clocks displaying the time on the walls, nor windows to check outside and not even an easy way to get out plus some of them also offering free drinks, food and accommodation in their hotel, just in case you feel lucky.